edthorman/mirantis/docs/configuration-file.md

 - `provider` - Provider name (currently azure and openstack (UCP 3.4.0+) are supported)
 - `configFile` - Path to cloud provider configuration file on local machine
 - `configData` - Inlined cloud provider configuration

+### `dtr`

+Specify options for the DTR cluster itself.

+- `version` - Which version of DTR we should install or upgrade to (default `2.8.1`)
+- `imageRepo` - Which image repository we should use for DTR installation (default `docker.io/docker`)
+- `installFlags` - Custom installation flags for DTR installation.
+You can get a list of supported installation options for a specific DTR version by running the installer container with `docker run -t -i --rm docker/dtr:2.8.1 install --help`. (optional)

+    **Note**: `launchpad` will inherit UCP flags which are needed by DTR to perform installation, joining and removal of nodes.
+There's no need to include the following install flags in the `installFlags` section of `dtr`:
+    - `--ucp-username` (inherited from UCP's `--admin-username` flag)
+    - `--ucp-password` (inherited from UCP's `--admin-password` flag)
+    - `--ucp-url` (inherited from UCP's `--san` flag or intelligently selected based on other configuration variables)

+- `replicaConfig` - Set to `sequential` to generate sequential replica id's for cluster members, for example `000000000001`, `000000000002`, etc. (default: `random`)

 ### `engine`